099ersf2/099ersf2/README.md

 Job:

-I'm the owner and lead scripter.
+-I'm the owner and lead scripter.
 I made most of the UI in the game.

-I have two other people working on this project.
+-I have two other people working on this project.

 **UNTITLED RPG**